arminnh/ma2-csai-deep-reinforcement-learning/README.md

 ## Components of the project

 ### Main goal
-Implementation of an agent, using deep reinforcement learning, that is able to learn to play a variety of (simple) games.
+A presentation on the topic "Human-level control through deep reinforcement learning".
+For our demo, we implemented an agent that is able to learn to play a variety of (simple) games using deep reinforcement learning.

-### Presentation (30 min):
+### Presentation (&plusmn;30 min):
 1. Intro to the problem this project tries to solve
-2. An refresher on reinforcement learning (Q-learning)
+2. An refresher on reinforcement learning
-3. An introduction to convolutional neural networks.
+3. An introduction to convolutional neural networks
-4. Explanation on deep reinforcement learning
+4. Deep reinforcement learning
 5. Demo!
 6. Curious Reinforcment Learning, a short section on what may come after deep reinforcement learning.

 ### Implementation
+The implementation of an agent that can successfully learn to play games can be found in [src/main.py](src/main.py).

 #### Neural network
-TODO: describe NN design (input 4 video frames -> convolutional layers -> fully connected layers -> output action)
+Our implementation closely follows Deepmind's Deep Q-Network.
+The deep neural network takes as input 4 video frames (grayscale with resolution 84x84) and returns probabilities for next actions to take.
+It consists of 3 convolutional layers and 2 fully connected layers with ReLUs in between.
+The network uses Experience Replay and a target network as described in Deepmind's DQN paper.

 #### Virtual environment
+For the agent to learn to play games, we needed a virtual environment.

 ##### Requirements
 * Can host a variety of games